 Durable Beekeeping for Sustainable Livelihoods in Tanzania

 Beekeeping is a significant source of off-farm income in Tanzania, employing around 2 million farmers.
-In Chonyonyo, traditional beekeeping practices are common but often result in low honey yields and threaten bee colonies.
+In Chonyonyo and Tabora, Tanzania, traditional beekeeping practices are common but often result in low honey yields and threaten bee colonies.
 These methods, particularly the complete removal of honey and wax during harvesting, require the bees to expend significant energy to rebuild the wax structures, reducing honey production potential.

 Objectives